 Cleveland is a popular area, with many tourists visiting it daily.
 You will get the most amazing views from a drone.
 It is important to observe the 400-foot limit when flying drones over this area.

 Cincinnati is one the most populated cities in Ohio, with many cultural institutions scattered throughout the city.
 Each month, it is visited by over 100,000 people.
 Every summer, Fountain Square is a popular spot for people to gather and enjoy the many attractions in the vicinity.
-You will love taking photos with your drone over Krohn Conservatory’s beautiful gardens.
+You will love taking photos with your drones over Krohn Conservatory’s beautiful gardens.

 Toledo is a must-see in Ohio.
 There are many top tourist attractions in the area, including the African Safari Wildlife Park and Butterfly House, the Historic West End, Merry Go Round Museum, and the Historic West End.

 You will find a wide range of animals at the Toledo Zoo, which is the highlight of your Toledo trip.
-If you’re visiting Toledo with your drone during the spring or summer, the Toledo Botanical Gardens is a better choice.
+If you’re visiting Toledo with your drones during the spring or summer, the Toledo Botanical Gardens is a better choice.
 Here you can see beautiful displays of color and flowers.

 Sandusky, a popular tourist destination, extends along the shores of Lake Erie for 6 miles.
 There are many leisure options on the Kelleys Island beaches, which attract many tourists in summer.

-This area is a wonderful place to fly your drone.
+This area is a wonderful place to fly your drones.
 You will get some great aerial shots that will allow you to capture many events at once.
 To avoid accidents, it is best to keep your drone clear of densely populated areas like beaches.

 Canton, located in the heart of Amish County, is home to the William McKinley Presidential Library & Museum.
 Canton also houses the McKinley Monument and the Pro Football Hall of Fame.

-You can also capture many attractions in downtown Canton with your drone.
+You can also capture many attractions in downtown Canton with your drones.
 Canton is a small, unpopulated area, so flying your drone there will not pose a danger.
 Enjoy a cool breeze while you capture the best shots from high up.

 Put-In-Bay is home to a small number of residents who regularly leave the area.
 The number of residents who move to Put-In-Bay increases three times a year when summer arrives.
 Put-In-Bay, located on South Bass Island, is home to several restored homes that draw many tourists daily.